google/kratu/kratuTutorial.md

   };
 }
 ```
+(Have a look through the comments to better understand what's going on)

 No need to update the code in our page, as Kratu will automatically load the specified signal definition supplied in the report definition.